 Pool Installation Process and Why It's Important

 Let's focus on in-ground pools.
-Some have a rigid structure like fiberglass or concrete.
+Some have a rigid structure like fibreglass or concrete.
 Other in-ground pools have a vinyl liner.
 If the liner bubbles or blisters upward, it's due to the groundwater rising when it is empty.
 Insurance claims relating to vinyl-liner pools typically arise from a loss of water in the pool due to damage to the liner or leaking piping.

 Concrete pools are basically formed in place or sprayed (called gunite or shotcrete) over a reinforcing steel latticework that is placed around the perimeter of the pool against the ground In order to do that, an excavation conforming to the pool shape is made and the concrete is placed into the formwork or sprayed in place.
-Fiberglass pools are a rigid, preformed element that is essentially dropped into an excavation that is slightly larger than the pool, and then the remaining areas around the pool are filled in with soil backfill.
+Fibreglass pools are a rigid, preformed element that is essentially dropped into an excavation that is slightly larger than the pool, and then the remaining areas around the pool are filled in with soil backfill.

-Whether the pool is concrete or fiberglass, it can still "float."
+Whether the pool is concrete or fibreglass, it can still "float."
 Now, surely the pool installer wouldn't place the pool into an excavation full of water, right?
 You are right, and the next section explains this further.

 Changes in Groundwater Level

 The natural level of water in the ground is typically called the water table or groundwater table.
 There can also be trapped water pockets in the ground that are found above the natural water table.
 Those pockets are often referred to as the perched water table.
 The groundwater level will typically fluctuate between the winter and summer months.
 In North America, the level will usually be lower in the summer and higher in the winter/spring.